Bang's problem and symplectic invariants: Introduction

-In this paper we are going to propose another ``quantitative'' approach to the Bang conjecture based on certain invariants of symplectic manifolds and Hamiltonian systems, introduced by Hofer and Zehnder (see their nice book~\cite{hofer1994}), with first nontrivial examples given previously by Gromov~\cite{grom1985}.
-This approach has already proved to be useful in a series of works~\cite{aao2011,aaok2013,apbtz2013}, and allows either to solve a problem in convex geometry by symplectic methods or provides a good intuition to pose the ``right questions'' in convex geometry.
+In this paper we are going to propose another ``quantitative'' approach to the Bang conjecture based on certain invariants of symplectic manifolds, known as symplectic capacities, introduced by Helmut Hofer and Eduard Zehnder (see their nice book~\cite{hofer1994}), with first nontrivial examples given previously by Mikhail Gromov~\cite{grom1985}.
+This approach has already proved to be useful in the intersection of symplectic and convex geometry in~\cite{aao2012,aaok2013,apbtz2013}, and allows either to solve a problem in convex geometry by symplectic methods or provides a good intuition to pose the ``right questions'' in convex geometry.

+This time we are going to do the opposite: Use the knowledge on the convex problem to pose the corresponding ``right problem'' in symplectic geometry.
+The central theme of our discussion if the following (rather imprecise at this point) conjecture about symplectic capacities: